-IMPLEMENTATION GRANT and PLANNING GRANT APPLICATIONS DUE: February 17, 2023, by 3:00 PM PDT (tentative)
+GRANT APPLICATIONS DUE: December 1, 2023, by 3:00 PM PDT

 Note: These guidelines may be modified if any additional conditions or criteria are required of CAL FIRE.
 Check back regularly for any updates prior to the due dates.

 TABLE OF CONTENTS